openlawteam/tribute-contracts/docs/adapters/Ragequit.md

      * @notice Anyone is allowed to call this function, but only members and advisors that have shares are able to execute the entire ragequit process.
      * @notice The array of token needs to be sorted in ascending order before executing this call, otherwise the transaction will fail.
      * @dev The sum of sharesToBurn and lootToBurn have to be greater than zero.
-     * @dev The member can not be in jail to execute a ragequit.
      * @dev The member becomes an inactive member of the DAO once all the shares/loot are burned.
      * @dev If the member provides an invalid/not allowed token, the entire processed is reverted.
      * @dev If no tokens are informed, the transaction is reverted.